rexrainbow/phaser3-rex-notes/docs/docs/ui-gridsizer.md

 ## Introduction

-Layout children game objects.
+Layout children game objects in grids.

-It is inspired from [wxSizer](https://docs.wxwidgets.org/3.0/overview_sizer.html).

 - Author: Rex
 - A kind of game object